 REVEALED: This COVID-19 bride's wedding day solution is genius

-WATCH: The most beautiful royal wedding dresses
+WATCH: The most expensive royal weddings of all time

 Often heard when talking about wedding dresses – this term is used when lace is overlaid onto a dress, creating a 3D effect.

 Also known as buttonhole, this is referring to the small spring of flowers affixed to a lapel.
 This is typically worn by the groom and other males within the bridal party.
 The colours and flower types usually match the bride's bouquet.